epage/rfcs/text/0000-global-features.md

 - Global names follow the same naming rules as cargo features
 - Global values may be any UnicodeXID continue character

-These can then be referenced in the source, like this `build.rs`
+These can then be referenced in the `global` namespace in the source, like this `build.rs`
 ```rust
 #[cfg(any(global::sys = "dynamic", global::sys = "auto"))]
 fn dynamic() -> Option<Target> {